vtexdocs/dev-portal-content/docs/vtex-io/App Guides/master-data-crud-app.md

 Your app creates regular Master Data entities, which can be accessed via the [Master Data v2 endpoints](https://developers.vtex.com/vtex-rest-api/reference/master-data-api-v2-overview).
 The name of the entity created follows this pattern: `{vendor}_{appName}_{entityName}`.

-[block:callout]
-{
-  "type": "danger",
-  "body": "Whenever you install or link a different version of your app, the Master Data builder cerates a new schema with the app’s name and version."
+>❗ Whenever you install or link a different version of your app, the Master Data builder cerates a new schema with the app’s name and version.
-}
-[/block]

 ## Usage